-Criterion 21: The product shall be separable into recyclable or reusable units.
-Products shall be easily disassembled without the use of specialist tools.
-Component parts shall be easily identifiable for separation.
-At their discretion, assessor/s may require that instructions for the disassembly method are provided with the furniture at the point of sale where the method for disassembly is not immediately evident; and

-Criterion 22: The product shall not contain inseparable bonds between material types that cannot be processed together in the same recycling stream.
+Criterion 22: The product shall:

+- Be separable into recyclable or reusable units. - Be easily disassembled without the use of specialist tools and component parts shall be easily identifiable for separation.
+At their discretion, assessor/s may require that instructions for the disassembly method are provided with the product at the point of sale where the method for disassembly is not immediately evident. - Not contain inseparable bonds between material types that cannot be processed together in the same recycling stream.

-Demonstration of Conformance (for both Criteria 21 and 22) (Only two DoCs required)
+(Only two DoCs required)

-- DoC 22.1: Where the product is comprised of more than two material types, instructions showing how disassembly can be achieved with commonly available tools; or - DoC 22.2: Engineer's report or disassembly demonstration.
-A demonstration may be performed as part of the site- visit or provided on DVD with an application. - DoC 22.3:Mandatory: Details of materials used in the product.
-This will be established in DoC 11.1.
+DoC 22.1: Where the product is comprised of more than two material types, instructions showing how disassembly can be achieved with commonly available tools; or

+DoC 22.2: Engineer's report or disassembly demonstration.
+A demonstration may be performed as part of the site- visit or provided on DVD with an application.

+Mandatory: Details of materials used in the product.